Mast Cell Activation Syndrome (MCAS)

 - The best way to diagnose it is still being researched.
 It is currently diagnosed after eliminating other possible causes of symptoms.

-- It is vitally important to identify any underlying conditions that may affect mast cells, such as IBS, celiac disease, SIBO, IBD, or other autoimmune conditions.
+- Identifying any underlying conditions that may affect mast cells, such as IBS, celiac disease, SIBO, IBD, or other autoimmune conditions is vitally important.
 Treating the underlying disorder will help the management and prevention of MCAS flares.

 - Never give up on your health.
 Keep looking for answers until you find them.